 Directors and Advisors

 She has published three books and working on the fourth, many academic and policy papers and more than one thousand articles.
-She lectured in and organized international conferences/workshops and specialized briefings and wargaming in the U.S. and elsewhere.
+She organized international conferences/workshops and specialized briefings and wargaming in the U.S. and elsewhere.
 She testified on terrorist financing before Congressional Committees, the Canadian and European Parliaments, provided evidence to the British Parliament and consulted the governments of Bulgaria and Indonesia on good governance.
 She also advised U.S. government agencies, including the Department of Defense, Justice, State, Treasury and Homeland Security, and provided expert testimony in U.S. courts.

 On her own, Dr. Ehrenfeld took on a Saudi billionaire and terrorist financier who sued her for libel in London, England.
 She countersued him in New York and initiated and successfully lobbied for the Libel Terrorism Protection Act (“Rachel’s Law”) in New York State in 2008, and for similar laws since passed in other states in the U.S. A federal version of Rachel’s Law, the SPEECH Act, passed unanimously by Congress and signed into law by President Obama in 2010.
 These laws protect American writers and publishers from the enforcement of foreign libel judgments in the U.S.